 Below, you'll find detailed descriptions of all special features.
-Use our UK slot list to filter games based on your favourite features.

 The wild symbol helps you create more winning combinations.
 It works in a similar way as the joker in poker.
 Whereas the joker replaces the missing card in your hand, the wild symbol fills in for the missing symbol on the payline.